Home Energy Renovation Opportunity (HERO) Loans: Good, Bad, & Ugly

 Can be transferred

 Yes, if you sell your property after making improvements through HERO, you don’t necessarily have to pay off the loan.
-The loan is attached to the property, so it depends if you find the right home buyer.
+The loan is attached to the property, so it depends on if you find the right home buyer.

 Upgrades lower bills

 Financing energy and water-efficient home improvements means more than going green.
 Aside from obtaining an environmentally friendly home, you get to cut down on monthly bills.
 Going green will save you some green.

 Lender financing woes

 HERO loans are undoubtedly beneficial if you want to make upgrades to a home without writing a large check upfront to pay for the improvements.
 However, the problem is that the HERO loan becomes the priority among all other loans on the home.
 Let’s say there is a financial problem, and a homeowner can’t pay their usual bills.
 The mortgage company has to wait in line until the government is paid back first.
 This is why lenders are very hesitant to write HERO mortgages.

 Reselling the home